Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

 \section{Methodology}

-To test our hypotheses, we conducted a 2 (agency: included vs. not included) $\times$ 2 (fairness criteria: included vs. not included) between-subject experiment.
-We designed a recommendation system and its algorithms for this study.
-We pre-registered the study before conducting it \footnote{\href{https://osf.io/dgqvw?view\_only=e6617fae4e3847c78a4ba5d8cc614ad7}{https://osf.io/dgqvw?view\_only=e6617fae4e3847c78a4ba5d8cc614ad7}}.
-Northwestern University's Institutional Review Board overview and approved this study (IRB Protocol Number \# STU00212865).
-Data collection occurred between July 2021 and November 2021.
-Figure \ref{fig:study-outline} presents the main study outline.
+We conducted a between-subjects laboratory experiment with a 2 $\times$ 2 design implemented using a team formation recommendation system called ``My Dream Team'' \cite{contractor2013my}.
+We implemented four algorithms on this system that manipulated user agency (included vs. not included) and heterogeneity criteria (included vs. not included).
+Depending on the condition, participants either selected collaborators through the recommendation system or were assigned to teams by the system, and then worked as members of the resulting teams.
+We then collected individual-level data from participants and team-level data from the resulting teams to test our hypotheses.
+We pre-registered the study before conducting any data analysis \cite{gomez_zara_2022_osf_registration}. \anon{Northwestern University}'s Institutional Review Board approved this study (IRB Protocol Number \# \anon{STU00212865}).
+Data collection occurred between July and November 2021.